Of retinol, ruses and root veggies: The fantastic tale of carrots

 Typically, most Americans receive enough vitamin A in their diets, so synthetic vitamin A supplements aren't necessary and can even be toxic at moderately high doses.
 Dr. Newman is also bearish on carrots, considering carrots' sugar content (100 grams contains 3.45 grams of sugar) compared to spinach (100 grams contains 0.43 grams of sugar), which also contains other essential nutrients.

 "Whenever patients ask about carrots, I say, 'switch the channel, Popeye is definitely more knowledgeable than Bugs Bunny on this one,'" Dr. Newman says.

 Where does that leave carrots?

 However, carrots aren't down and out as a source of eye-healthy nutrients.
-For all the deception surrounding the British propaganda, there is science to back the link between vitamin A and night blindness, also known as nyctalopia.
+For all the craftiness surrounding the British propaganda, there is science to back the link between vitamin A and night blindness, also known as nyctalopia.